warriorprincessmorgan/hello-world/README.md

 just playing

 i have no idea what im doing,
-im learning as i go.
+im just learning as i go.